plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 if we don't supply a file or the file's name is empty.

 ![burp-output](/img/vlookup_hot_singles_img/burpsuite_post.png)
-> + the request in burpsuite, with the headers and data that Chrome automatically populates when we submit the form.
+> the request in burpsuite, with the headers and data that Chrome automatically populates when we submit the form.

-So the exploit I'm going for here seems reasonably straightfoward; given that Microsoft Office documents (like `docx`, `xlsx`, ...) are akin to an compression container like `.zip`:
+So my initial plan here seems reasonably straightfoward:
-1. inflate the spreadsheet to extract its internal XML files,
+1. given that an `xlsx` is basically just a zip file, we inflate the spreadsheet to extract its internal XML files,
 2. define a malcious entity and call it from an internal XML file that will be parsed by the server
 3. re-compress the spreadsheet,
 4. upload the spreadsheet, which will hopefully have the crafted content parsed by the `xlsx` parser